Our Chile Colorado recipe has tender chunks of beef smothered in a deliciously rich chile sauce.

 Salt and pepper the beef cubes and once the oil is hot, add half the beef not touching each other and sear for 3-4 minutes on each side until nicely browned and seared.
 Remove to a bowl then add the remaining oil and once hot, sear the remaining beef.

 Pour the first batch of beef back into the pan and add the beef stock and bay leaves and bring to a boil.
 Lower to a medium simmer and cook uncovered for one hour.
+A medium simmer should be closer to a low boil and less like a simmer.
+If you don’t have the heat high enough, not enough of the liquid will evaporate and the finished sauce will be thin.

 As soon as the beef is cooking, the peppers should be ready for the next step.